wonski112/Projects-list/README.md

 Make sure you are in the project root directory.

 You need to have installed NPM (Node Package Module) to work with this project.
-If you have it, run the following:
+If you have it done, run the following:

 ```bash
 $ npm i